-You can now watch the video clip of the international version of the song here.
+Watch the video clip of the international version of the song

 Every year, NRK Super and children in Norway stand together with one clear message for a whole week: ‘Say hi, be a friend to someone!’.
 They produce creative content and experiences that promote one full themed week, featuring a common song and choreography for all children in Norway to join the campaign.
 Meanwhile, every year VRT’s Ketnet appoints two celebrities as the main ambassadors of the campaign called Move Against Bullying.
 They sing a newly written theme song which has its own music video and an easy-to-follow dance routine.
 VRT also produces accompanying content items and experiences through which children can join in the campaign.